How many websites use WordPress in 2022, and what is the WordPress market share?

 BuiltWith reports that WooCommerce is still the most popular eCommerce solution among the Top 1 Million Sites on the web.

 From the pie chart, we see the percentage of internet users that use WordPress compared to Shopify.

-The ratio of WordPress users to Shopify users is 41.2% to 3.5%.
+The statistics for WordPress sites to Shopify sites is 43% to 3.5%.
 With the number of WordPress websites, it’s not surprising that WooCommerce is a market leader.